Jelly MDHV

 If you lost a loved one due to someone’s reckless or negligent behavior, you have the right to pursue justice on their behalf through a wrongful death claim.

-An experienced Florida wrongful death attorney from Lytal, Reiter, Smith, Ivey & Fronrath can help you through this difficult and confusing time.
-When you work with us, you’re working with a team of experts with a history of obtaining full compensation for clients.
-To schedule your free no-obligation case review, call us at (561) 655-1990 or contact us online.
+The experienced Florida wrongful death attorneys with Lytal, Reiter, Smith, Ivey & Fronrath can help you through this complex and confusing time.
+When you work with us, you’re working with a team of experts with a history of obtaining total compensation for clients.
+To schedule your free no-obligation case review with a skilled Florida personal injury lawyer, call us at (561) 655-1990 or contact us online.

 In order to be valid, a wrongful death suit must meet the guidelines outlined in Florida law.
 These laws state that a person’s death must be “caused by the wrongful act, negligence, default or breach of contract” of another party.
 The estate of the deceased may bring a civil wrongful death lawsuit before the courts to seek damages for the loss of their loved one.

-Just about any kind of accident that can lead to a severe injury can also result in wrongful death.
+Just about any accident that can lead to a severe injury can also result in wrongful death.
 Examples include the following.

 Car accidents